rodcolledge/CustomerFeedback-LLMSample/README.md

 The following steps are required to setup the solution.

 ## Azure OpenAI Service
-Edit the .env file with your Azure Open AI Service details
+Create and edit a .env file with your Azure Open AI Service details

 ## Source data
 The CustomerFeedback.csv file contains the feedback data.
 Replace with your own data, or generate sythetic data using a prompt  such as this